Engee documentation

 array = EngeePhased.ULA(ElementSpacing=1.5,ArrayAxis="z")

-• object = EngeePhased.URA(N,D,Name=Value) creates a uniform linear antenna array (ULA) with the NumElements property set to N, the ElementSpacing property set to D, and the other specified properties Name (name) set to the specified Value (value).
-N and D are value-only arguments.
+• object = EngeePhased.URA(N,D,Name=Value) creates a uniform linear antenna array (ULA) with the numElements property set to N, for the ElementSpacing property, the value is D, and other specified Name properties set to the specified Value.
+N and D they are arguments for values only.
 When specifying a value-only argument, all preceding value-only arguments must be specified.
 The arguments of the Name-Value pair can be specified in any order.

 Example: